-Dr Jeremy Farrar of Wellcome Trust will present 2019 Barmes Global Health Lecture at NIH
+Dr Jeremy Farrar of Wellcome Trust presented 2019 Barmes Global Health Lecture at NIH

 About Dr Jeremy Farrar